For information on my academic books please click here.

 Williams, R. (forthcoming) ‘When Hogwarts Isn’t Always There to Welcome You Home: Politics and Practices in Harry Potter’s Transmedia Tourism Spaces’, in Participatory Culture Wars: Controversy, Conflict and Complicity in Fandom, Edited by Simone Driessen, Bethan Jones, and Benjamin Litherland, Iowa: University of Iowa Press.
 [Invited Chapter].

-Williams, R. (forthcoming) ‘DisneyBounding & Beyond: Fandom, Cosplay, & Embodiment in Themed Spaces’, in Sartorial Fandom: Fashion, Beauty Culture, and Identity, edited by Suzanne Scott and Elizabeth Affuso.
-[Invited Chapter].
+Williams, R. (2023) ‘DisneyBounding & Beyond: Fandom, Cosplay, & Embodiment in Themed Spaces’, in Sartorial Fandom: Fashion, Beauty Culture, and Identity, edited by Suzanne Scott and Elizabeth Affuso.
+[Invited Chapter]

-Williams, R. (forthcoming) ‘Creativity and Connection: How Disney Parks’ Fans Responded During the Coronavirus Closures’, in Fan Phenomena: Disney, edited by Sabrina Mittermeier, Bristol: Intellect.
+Williams, R. (2023) ‘Creativity and Connection: How Disney Parks’ Fans Responded During the Coronavirus Closures’, in Fan Phenomena: Disney, edited by Sabrina Mittermeier, Bristol: Intellect.
 [Invited Chapter]

 Williams, Rebecca (2022) ‘Twin Peaks.”
 In Oxford Bibliographies in Cinema and Media Studies.
 Ed.
 Krin Gabbard.
 New York: Oxford University Press, 12 January 2022.
-[Invited contribution].
+[Invited Chapter]

 Williams, R. (2020) ‘Theme Parks in the Time of the Covid-19 Pandemic’, in Pandemic Media: Preliminary Notes Toward an Inventory, edited by Laliv Melamed, Vinzenz Hediger and Philipp Dominik Keidl, Meson Press.
 [Invited Chapter]